Thecsrjournal App Store

 Cancer is a disease which is still giving a major challenge to medical science globally in terms of timely detection and complete cure.
 Also, treatment for cancer costs a bomb.
 To help fund the treatment of cancer including their counseling and adequate nutrition, to offer a better life to cancer patients, to spread awareness around unhealthy lifestyle practices and the need for regular check up and early detection, a lot of Corporate Social Responsibility or CSR initiatives are regularly undertaken in India.

 World Cancer Day is observed globally on the 4th of February every year.
-The theme for this year’s World Cancer Day is “United by Unique”.
-This theme emphasizes a people-centered approach to cancer care, placing individuals and their stories at the heart of the conversation.
+The theme for this year’s World Cancer Day was “United by Unique”.
+This theme emphasized a people-centered approach to cancer care, placing individuals and their stories at the heart of the conversation.
 On this occasion, The CSR Journal takes a look into some of the top CSR initiatives undertaken for cancer patients in India in the last one year.

 NTPC’s cancer screening initiative in Mira-Bhayander with Tata Memorial Centre